PyAbel/PyAbel/doc/transform_methods/daun.rst

 sharp features in any case.

 Notice that constrained quadratic minimization remains a *non-linear* problem.
-This has two important implications.
+This has several important implications.
 First, it is much more computationally challenging, so that transforming a megapixel image takes many seconds instead of several milliseconds (and depends on the image itself).
 Second, the average of transformed images is generally not equal to the transform of the averaged